mcmonkeyprojects/DiscordAutoThreadBot/README.md

 You can also configure `@AutoThreadsBot firstmessage (text)` to set a message that the bot will post in any new thread, before adding users.
 You can use this to ping users to add them into threads too (as a way to reduce the delay for the ratelimit, at the cost of the annoying notification showing up for those users in the ping message).

 Anybody who has the `Manage Threads` permission can use `@AutoThreadsBot archive` while in a thread to archive that thread without locking it.
+This also is available as a `/archive` slash command.

 ### Want To Add The Public Instance?